Compare

 - No. Transept is the translation workspace; you bring your own translators (yourself, your team, or your agency).
 If you need to find translators, Smartcat’s marketplace is one of the better ones; or pair with Translated, Gengo, or a vetted agency.

 - Smartcat uses its own AI model alongside third-party options.
-Transept routes through Claude, Gemini, GPT, and Groq — the frontier models.
-For raw quality, Transept’s multi-model routing usually wins.
-For workflow simplicity within one platform, Smartcat is tighter.
+Transept runs on frontier models — currently Google Gemini — with quality modes you pick per document or sentence.
+For raw quality, the frontier model plus the glossary/QA workflow usually wins; for workflow simplicity within one platform, Smartcat is tighter.

 - Yes — export glossaries, TM, and documents from Smartcat in their standard formats (TMX, CSV, DOCX) and import into Transept.
 The glossary and TM map onto Transept glossaries directly.